 11. All key actors, regardless of whether public or private, participating in the design, development, maintenance, and use of AI and related digital technologies should comply with data protection rules.
-Offenders should give their free and informed consent for accessing and processing their personal data.
+The offender's free and informed consent for accessing and processing their personal data should be obtained as required by law except in circumstances otherwise legally provided for.